 , on the other hand, adjusts for

-the iframe’s position:
+the iframe’s postion and clipping:

 class FrameAccessibilityNode(AccessibilityNode):